XanderIRE/XanderIRE/README.md

 # Hi, I'm Alexander 👋

-A Junior Data Engineer studying at @northcoders Data Engineering Bootcamp (11/22 - 03/23) and ready to dive into software development / engineering professionally when I graduate in March.
+A Student Data Engineer studying at @northcoders Data Engineering Bootcamp (11/22 - 03/23) and ready to dive into software development / engineering professionally when I graduate in March.

 Final Project: https://github.com/moejolloy/de-terrific-totes-project